Tag Archives: roof maintenance

 Final Thoughts on Stopping Water Pooling on a Flat Roof

-A flat roof comes with a lot of benefits.
-But there is one definitive downside to those flat roofs: pooling water.
+A flat roof has many benefits, but there is one definitive downside: pooling water.
 This is because flat roofs do not drain water as effectively as their pitched counterparts.
-Those pitched roofs have a natural slope where the water can run down, draining off the roof.
+Pitch roofs have a natural slope where the water can run down, draining off the roof.

-Because these roofs don’t drain water that well, they are prone to developing what is known as ponding water.
-Ponding water is known in the roofing community as water that stands in a puddle on the roof for more than 48 hours at a time.
+Because these roofs don’t drain water well, they are prone to developing ponding water.
+Ponding water is defined in the roofing community as water that stands in a puddle on the roof for more than 48 hours at a time.

-There are several measures you can take to stop water pooling on a flat roof, including flushing the drains, adding more drain lines, installing roof crickets, and more.
+Several measures can be taken to prevent water from pooling on a flat roof, including flushing the drains, adding more drain lines, installing roof crickets, and more.

 4 Ice Dam Prevention Tips for Metal Roofs